 Green Tea Pumps the Brakes on Accelerated Aging

-Amanda Williams holds a doctorate in medicine from Xavier University in Aruba, a Master’s degree in Public Health from Nova Southeastern University, and a Bachelor's degree in biology from St. Mary's College Orchard Lake.
-Her background in disease state management allows for a unique nutritional approach to many of the most common health concerns.
-She has successfully completed training as an instructor in Diabetes Self-Management through Stanford University.
-To stay on top of the wellness world, she continues to obtain medical education credits through the American Academy of Anti-Aging.
+Amanda Williams holds a doctorate in medicine from Xavier University in Aruba, a Masters degree in Public Health from Nova Southeastern University, and a Bachelor's degree in biology from St. Mary's College Orchard Lake.
+Tune in to Amanda Williams on InVite® Health Radio!
+Click here for the full listening schedule.

 Teas have been consumed for centuries throughout the world.
 We have all probably heard of the potential health benefits tea may provide for our bodies.
 In fact, a systematic analysis of green tea polyphenols showed that 15 separate polyphenols from green tea target 200 human genes.
 These targets were classified into six groups according to their related disease, which included cancer, diabetes, neurodegenerative disease, cardiovascular disease, muscular disease, and inflammation.
 Green tea has been studied the most extensively of all of the teas.
 Many have come to realize the potent antioxidant capabilities that green tea offers.
 Of course it's most famous polyphenol is EGCG.